Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 As described in 'Closing the Loop on Stepper Motors' above, the closed loop system needs to know that a feedback reading of 0 corresponds to the position the motor is in when the first coil is fully energised.
 Because the printer has no guarantee of this at start-up, it must perform a small manoeuvre, similar to a homing move, that ensures this is the case.

 In order to perform a tuning manoeuvre, the [M569.6](/User_manual/Reference/Gcodes/M569_6) command is used.
-As per the GCODE dictionary, this command takes a driver address (P) and a manoeuvre number (V as in manoeu++**V**++re).
+As per the GCODE dictionary, this command takes a driver address (P) and a manoeuvre number (V as in manoeu**V**re).
 The manoeuvre number of a zeroing move is 2, so to run a zeroing manoeuvre on drive 0 of a 1HCL board at CAN address 50, one would run:

 `M569.6 P50.0 V2`